Xilinx/Vitis_Accel_Examples/host/device_only_buffer/README.rst

 Device Only Buffer (C)
 ======================

 This example will demonstrate how to create buffers in global memory which are not mapped to host.
+The device only memory allocation is done through the host code.
+The kernel can read data from device memory and write result to device memory.

 **KEY CONCEPTS:** Device only buffer